+The check engine light means there’s a problem somewhere in your emissions system.
 Regardless, you’re safe to drive for now as long as the car isn’t performing strangely.
-Just have the Check Engine Light checked and the problem repaired.
-Not repairing the problem can lead to more serious damage down the road.
+Just have the check engine light checked and the problem repaired.
+Not repairing the problem can lead to more serious, and expensive, damage down the road.